dougtoppin/presentation-aws-cloudformation/PITCHME.md

 +++

-Note that the Parameter Store is rate limited, be careful about having CloudFormation do a lot a put values without some governing
+Note that the Parameter Store is rate limited, be careful about having CloudFormation do a lot of put values without some rate governing
 ---

 ### Demo